binaryoverload/PlayerPunishments/README.md

 # PlayerPunishments
-Punishes Players in New an Interesting Ways
+Punishes Players in new and interesting ways